Explore Breathtaking Trails: Hiking in Ouray

 ● Drive about a mile straight until you run into a parking lot on the right.

-● Walk over the bridge at Dennis Weaver park straight to the second bridge and walk over it and turn right onto the trail at the parking lot on your right.
+● Walk over the bridge at Dennis Weaver park, straight to the second bridge, and walk over it, and turn right onto the trail at the parking lot on your right.

-● Follow the up hill trail until the first plateau and stay on the left hand trail.
+● Follow the uphill trail until the first plateau and stay on the left-hand trail.

 ● Take a right on the very next fork and walk to the top of Boot Hill.